 And the actual effect depends on context.

-An increase in risk-taking, for example, which is linked to testosterone, might lead to taking a risk and making peace-offer.
+An increase in risk-taking, for example, which is linked to testosterone, might lead to taking a risk and making a peace offer.

 It also makes people feel good, potentially leading to more prosocial behavior.